 Debbie and I are thankful for the years of relationship with the Lord Jesus and the fellowship of other believers.
-We have been able to study and pass on to our children the Word of God and have learned, experienced and have anticipation for the hope in the promises of God which He will fulfill in us.
+We have been able to study and pass on to our children the Word of God.
+Both Debbie and I have learned, experienced and have anticipation for the hope in the promises of God which He will fulfill in us.
 The most important being stated in 1 Thessalonians 4:16-17 that, “The Lord will descend from heaven and the dead in Christ and those who are alive in Christ will be caught up together in the clouds to meet the Lord in the air.
 And so we will be with the Lord forever.”
 Our ultimate hope is to be in heaven together with our Lord and loved ones that have gone on before us.

 Jesus says in John 14, “Do not let your hearts be troubled; believe in God, believe also in me.
 In my Father’s house are many dwelling places…I go to prepare a place for you.
 If I go and prepare a place for you, I will come again and receive you to myself, that where I am, you may be also.”
-This hope and fulfilling of God’s promise is for our life now as well as in heaven.
+This fulfilling of God’s promise is for our life now as well as in heaven.
 Jeremiah 29:11 says, “For I know the plans that I have for you“, declares the Lord, “plans for good and not for harm, to give you a future and a hope.”

-Our faith stays strong as we hold onto God’s love and heavenly perspective; setting aside our own limited reasoning.
+Our faith stays strong as we hold onto God’s love and heavenly perspective.
+But we daily set aside our own limited reasoning.
 Everything about our lives can be viewed from a higher, eternal perspective if we chose to believe God at His word.
 Relationships with God and with His people are the only things that will survive this world and continue for eternity.
 If you believe the words you’ve just read to be the TRUTH, we urge you, just as Jesus said and as we read it underlined in Nikki’s Bible in Matthew 6:19-21, “Do not lay up for yourselves treasures on earth, where moth and rust destroy and where thieves break in and steal; but lay up for yourselves treasures in Heaven, where neither moth nor rust destroys and where thieves do not break in and steal.
 For where your treasure is, there your heart will be also.“

 As we give ourselves to the things that last forever we can say along with the apostle Paul and Krista, as we read from her journal, “For me to live is Christ and to die is gain.”
 Philippians 1:21

+Remember you are eternally loved!
 Forever in Christ,

-Joe and Debbie Mayer
+Debbie L. Mayer